ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d4 - - - (REVIEW) day planning.md

 - PRACTICE
   - can be done in small groups or individually with TA
-- confirm time for PRESENTATON
+- confirm time for PRESENTATION
 - calendar event (PM, CS, UX, etc)
 - slide + share
 - remind students of code-freeze